 Tasmania’s newest and most innovative walk, the Three Capes Track seeks to take hikers on a journey, seamlessly infusing unrivalled comfort and context into the untamed beauty of the Tasman Peninsula.
 Now widely regarded as one of the best bushwalks in the entire country, experience the otherworldly dolerite pillars and rugged coastal scenery that are entirely unique to the Capes, fall in love with the romantic desolation of the landscape, and immerse yourself in nature— all before retiring to a public hut that could be straight out of Architecture Australia.
-I was totally and completely blown away by the entire Three Capes Track experience, and it would be genuinely challenging for me to think of a single person I wouldn’t recommend it to!
-This guide contains everything you need to know about walking the Three Capes Track, including the booking process, the itinerary, the huts, what to expect on the trail, and heaps more.
+I was totally and completely blown away by the entire Three Capes Track experience, and it would be genuinely challenging for me to think of a single person I wouldn’t recommend it to.
+This guide contains everything you need to know about walking the Three Capes Track, including the booking process, daily trail notes, the huts, what to expect on the trail, and heaps more.

 About the Three Capes Track